neozuki/scry/README.md

 var fbuf = Future(u8){};
 fbuf.start(&pool, loadFile, .{ allocator, "data/config.lua" });
 ```
 Arguments to the promise function need to be a tuple.
-There's no requirements on arguments; Futures just want a slice (or error) from the promise function.
+There's no requirements for specific arguments; Futures just want a slice (or error) from the promise function.

 ### Writing Promises
 Promise functions are nothing special: return either a slice or an error.
 The type of slice they return must match the type of Future.